miriamkos/rdm-configurable-content-donders/doc/help/FAQ.rst

 | **3.
 Which files should and should I not upload to a Research Documentation Collection (RDC)?**
 An RDC has three functions: documenting the scientific process, sharing preliminary results within the project team, and documenting the editorial and peer-review process:

 In general, a RDC must contain all the information that a knowledgeable colleague needs to reproduce the results in the publication that is linked to this collection.
 More specifically, an RDC should contain files that document the process in which raw data are converted into results (statistical tests, summary measures, figures, tables, etc.).
 In a common scenario, this conversion from raw data to results is (partially or fully) specified by analysis scripts that can be executed by software packages such as MATLAB, R, Python, SPSS, Bash+FSL, etc. In this scenario, the obvious way of documenting the scientific process is by providing these analysis scripts.
 Also the version number of the software being use should be specified.

 Our definition of “data” is a broad one.
 For instance, it also includes computer scripts, as used for analysis or modeling work.
 Thus, if the published results depend on computer scripts, these must be added to the RDC.

-    A RDC is a platform for sharing preliminary results (figures, tables, PowerPoint presentations, etc.) with collaborators in a project team.
+The RDC is a platform for sharing preliminary results (figures, tables, PowerPoint presentations, etc.) with collaborators in a project team.
 A RDC should contain the documents of the editorial and peer-review process pertaining to the publication that is linked to this collection (uploaded manuscripts, reviews, reply to the reviewers, …).
 An archived RDC must be linked to one publication.

 Also include a description of the experimental setup.